fedinb/Service-Level-and-Coverage-KPIs/README.md

-# Service Level and-Coverage KPIs
+# Service Level and Coverage KPIs

 This code is meant for calculating both weekly and daily Service Level and Stock Coverage values based on inventory reports shared on a daily basis.